kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

-# Product-Detection-in-Densely-Packed-Scenes
-This project is one of the CVPR2020-retail vision challenges.
+This project is related to one of the CVPR2020-retail vision challenges.
 The task of the challenge is to detect products in crowded store displays based on the SKU- 110K dataset.

 # Challenge Overview : Product Detection in Densely Packed Scenes
 <B> From the web</B> : [Visit](https://retailvisionworkshop.github.io/detection_challenge_2020/)